hQamonky/QmkMusicManager/README.md

 - You also need to have [youtube-dl](https://youtube-dl.org/) installed.

 Alternatively you can create a docker image and run it in a container (the container will need java 11 and youtube-dl installed).
+You can use the Dockerfile and docker-compose.yml from this project.
 ## Installation
 There is an installation script for linux that creates a systemd service.
-For other operating systems, you will have to install it manually (see below).
+For other operating systems, you will have to use docker or install it manually (see below).
 ### Using the installation script
 #### Download using the terminal
 ``` shell